xiyangcai/SEN-DAL/README.md

 - Training

-  Run `run.py` with the command line parameters.
+  Run `run.py` with the command line arguments.
 By default, the model can be run with the following command:

   ```
   CUDA_VISIBLE_DEVICES=0 python run.py